 This will encourage healthy mutual relationships, offer a chance to connect at an emotional level, and allow new employees to connect with their seniors and vice-versa.

 Games every now and again has never hurt anyone.
 Leaders and their teams may not always come together happily at work.
 But some fun definitely has the potential to bring them on the same page.

 8. Exercise New Rules

-Sexual harassment at the workplace is unfortunately somewhat common.
+Sexual harassment in the workplace is, unfortunately, somewhat common.
 So what do most of these CMM-level companies do?
 They have a set of rules for women employees and strict regulations under which the organization can fire an employee, blacklist the offender, and even put them behind bars.

 Managers must understand that simply chucking a predator off the team does not immediately guarantee safety.
 So they need to look after the workforce with an open mind.